FerrenF/dfaReader/README.md

 ## File Format

 The DFA/NFA file should follow a specific format.
-Here is an example of the format:
+Here is an example of the format (labels omitted):

 ```
 Alphabet:      a,b,c
 States:        q0,q1,q2,q3
 Start State:   q0
 Accept States: q3
-Transitions:
-(q0,a)->q1
+Transitions:   (q0,a)->q1
                (q1,b)->q2
                (q2,c)->q3
 ```

 - The `Alphabet` line lists the symbols in the alphabet, separated by commas.